 The Inca civilization flourished in ancient Peru between c.
-1400 and 1533 CE, and their empire eventually extended across western South America from Quito in the north to Santiago in the south, making it the largest empire ever seen in the Americas and the largest in the world at that time, according to ancient history encyclopedia.
+1400 and 1533 CE, and their empire eventually extended across western South America from Quito in the north to Santiago in the south, making it the largest empire ever seen in the Americas and in the world at that time, according to the ancient history encyclopedia.